ihor-mutel/Blog_CMS_PHP/README.md

 # Learn-PHP

-#how to create database through interface or sql commander and delete it watch "005 Creating a Database in PHPmyadmin"
+#how to create a table, check all checkboxes, add data into a table, and delete row or a whole table by using interface watch "006 Creating Tables and Inserting Data in PHPmyadmin"